 Prospective Career of the Graduate

-A wide range of career opportunities in media industry is introduced in which students will be prepared throughout the four years of study.
-Many graduates have received jobs in prominent publishing agencies, often securing their position already during their internship periods, or being employed within the first three months after graduation.
-Even in the first year of study, students will have to encounter weekly guest speakers, many of which are prominent in the Public Relations, Journalism or Entertainment industry.
-The integrated curriculum is designed and developed to support students in building on their knowledge in communication theories as well as the practice of communication while keeping engage to the expanding media and communication industry.
+A wide range of career opportunities in the media industry are introduced, in which students will be prepared throughout their four years of study.
+Many graduates have received jobs in prominent publishing agencies, often securing their positions already during their internship periods, or being employed within the first three months after graduation.
+Even in the first year of study, students will have weekly guest speakers, many of whom are prominent in the Public Relations, Journalism, or Entertainment industries.
+The integrated curriculum is designed and developed to support students in building on their knowledge in communication theories as well as the practice of communication while keeping engaged in the expanding media and communication industry.

-Most of all, the first year of study is designed for students to be exposed to such a large number of guests and a variety of locations, so consequently students can form opinions about what their future career might be, early on.
-Assignments are generally designed to mimic real life work projects and prepare students to network, pitch and consult confidently in their chosen discipline.
+Most of all, the first year of study is designed for students to be exposed to such a large number of guests and a variety of locations, so consequently students can form opinions about what their future careers might be, early on.
+Assignments are generally designed to mimic real life work projects and prepare students to network, pitch, and consult confidently in their chosen disciplines.

-The Communications Program provides an internship program for each student wherein the student may conduct real projects as a practical study within industrial contexts.
-The program develops the student’s ability to be involved in professional practices, and ethical and organizational responsibilities.
-Furthermore, the industrial internship program provides students with real experience in the work place and teaches them to cope with the work environment.
-In addition, series of study/field trips to visiting professionals and industries will be conducted to give good grounds for having a broad overview of the industry.
-These experiences support individual career aspiration and may provide social and professional networks.
+The Communication Program provides an internship program for each student wherein the student may conduct real projects as practical studies within industrial contexts.
+The program develops the students’ ability to be involved in professional practices, and possess ethical and organizational responsibilities.
+Furthermore, the industrial internship program provides students with real experiences in the workplace and teaches them to cope with the work environment.
+In addition, a series of study/field trips to visit professionals and industries will be conducted to give good grounds for having a broad overview of the industry.
+These experiences support individual career aspirations and may provide social and professional networks.

-The graduates of the Communications Program are expected to be ready to work in media, or gain positions in corporate or entrepreneurial public relations and entertainment industries.
-The graduates ewill be able to work for Television, Radio, Internet news agencies, Public Relations and Advertising agencies.
-BINUS UNIVERSITY INTERNATIONAL also provides career supports for students by disseminating information on the latest job vacancies, internships, and workshops.
-This support service can be accessed from www.binuscareer.com
+The graduates of the Communication Program are expected to be ready to work in the media, or gain positions in corporate or entrepreneurial public relations and entertainment industries.
+The graduates will be able to work for television, radio, Internet news agencies, public relations, and advertising agencies.
+BINUS UNIVERSITY INTERNATIONAL also provides career support for students by disseminating information on the latest job vacancies, internships, and workshops.
+This support service can be accessed from www.binuscareer.com.

 - Sarjana Ilmu Komunikasi (S.I.
 Kom – Bachelor of Communication)